 Whilst there is an argument to say 2050 is too long, it is the first time we have something concrete to work to – and we have to start somewhere.

 It is going to be a huge challenge but the urgency around the need for this means we need to absolutely embrace this target and run with it… fast!

-We feel we are ideally placed to assist clients with our specialist combined knowledge of property management and building consultancy.
+We feel we’re in an ideal spot to assist clients with our specialist combined knowledge of property management and building consultancy.
 What we would start by saying is this will hurt across the industry.

-There are no short cuts (we don’t believe that off-setting if a viable long-term option) and it will fundamentally affect the way in which a building operates and is managed.
+There are no short cuts (we don’t believe that off-setting if a viable long-term option).
+Moreover, it will fundamentally affect the way in which you manage and operate a building.